-The risk for systemic exposure during the loading of the biocidal product (20% w/w a.s.) is acceptable for the automated transfer, when gloves and impermeable coveralls are worn during the cleaning of the dispensing pumps and a previous rinse step for pump cleaning phase with a MOE (147) higher than the MOE{ref} (100) and a %AEL (68) below 100%.
+The risk for systemic exposure during the manual mixing and loading of the biocidal product is only acceptable in Tier 2 (with gloves and protective clothes) with a MOE (193) higher than MOE{ref} (100) and a %AEL (52%) below 100%.

-→ Risk assessment for local dermal effects
+• Risk assessment for local effects

-As the product is classified skin sensitizer, a qualitative assessment was performed.
+As the product is classified as skin sensitiser, a qualitative assessment was performed.

 PPE for dermal protection will not decrease the concentration of exposure but the occurrence of the event of skin contact with the active substance.
+PPE for dermal protection is therefore only taken into account on a qualitative basis and the wearing of PPE did not change the value of the local dermal exposure.